The Importance of Choosing Non-Comedogenic Skincare Products

 The medical definition of a non-comedogenic ingredient is an ingredient that will not block the pores in the skin.
 Pores are tiny openings in the skin’s surface through which the skin releases oil and sweat.

 Clogged pores are a common cause of acne.
 The buildup of dirt, oil, and dead skin cells can lead to clogged pores in the skin.
 People with oily skin are more likely to have clogged pores.
-Using non-comedogenic skincare products can help to prevent clogged pores and reduce or eliminate acne breakouts.
+Using non-comedogenic skincare products can help prevent clogged pores and reduce or eliminate acne breakouts.

 What are some non-comedogenic ingredients in skincare products?